-This CAMPING vegan Chickpea Curry (or Chana Masala) is FAST.
-It’s ready, start to finish, in about 20 minutes, and will leave you feeling full + satisfied..
+This Camp Stove Recipe features vegan Chickpea Curry (or Chana Masala) and is FAST.
+It’s ready, start to finish, in about 20 minutes, and will leave you feeling full + satisfied.

 You’ll also need some pre-mixed tandoori masala spices (I like the tandoori masala spice mix from Whole Foods), garlic powder, olive oil, canned chickpeas, canned fire roasted tomatoes, and an onion.
 Bring along some instant rice to serve with the curry.
 You could, of course, bring jasmine or basmati rice instead, but instant rice will be much faster and simpler.